Answers to Frequently Asked Questions about this Midwest Cave

 INSIDE THE CAVE

-The total surveyed length of the Cave (lengths of the caverns, Meanders, and every nook and cranny added together) is 1692 feet.
+The total surveyed length of this Midwest Cave (lengths of the caverns, Meanders, and every nook and cranny added together) is 1692 feet.
 The straight-shot length of the caverns, from the “South End Collapse” to the end of the “Dream River Room” (as the bat flies, though Cave of the Mounds doesn’t have bats!) is approximately 750 feet.
 We walk about 1/5 of a mile (about 1100 feet) on the tour.

 Distances from floor of Cave to surface: